 So, if you can get the perfect retraction distance settings, you won’t have to worry about any compensation.
 This means you can keep at zero all the time while tweaking the retraction distance to stop stringing.

 But if you feel like changing this, you also have to move around the retracting distance; altogether, the process becomes more complicated.
-That’s why we suggest keeping the value on this one 0 all the time.
+That’s why we suggest keeping the value on this one at zero all the time.

 Maximum Retraction count